Verrica Pharmaceuticals (VRCA) Received its Third Buy in a Row

-After Northland Securities and H.C.
-Wainwright gave Verrica Pharmaceuticals (NASDAQ: VRCA) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Serge Belanger maintained a Buy rating on Verrica Pharmaceuticals today and set a price target of $22.00.
-The company’s shares closed last Friday at $11.10.
+After Needham and Northland Securities gave Verrica Pharmaceuticals (NASDAQ: VRCA) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Oren Livnat reiterated a Buy rating on Verrica Pharmaceuticals today and set a price target of $24.00.
+The company’s shares closed last Friday at $11.26.

-According to TipRanks.com, Belanger is a 4-star analyst with an average return of 6.5% and a 48.0% success rate.
-Belanger covers the Healthcare sector, focusing on stocks such as Amphastar Pharmaceuticals, Collegium Pharmaceutical, and KalVista Pharmaceuticals.
+According to TipRanks.com, Livnat is a 4-star analyst with an average return of 7.9% and a 49.7% success rate.
+Livnat covers the Healthcare sector, focusing on stocks such as Collegium Pharmaceutical, Satsuma Pharmaceuticals, and Zynerba Pharmaceuticals.

-Verrica Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $22.25, representing a 96.6% upside.
-In a report issued on May 13, RBC Capital also initiated coverage with a Buy rating on the stock with a $19.00 price target.
+Verrica Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $22.25, implying a 96.6% upside from current levels.
+In a report issued on May 28, Needham also maintained a Buy rating on the stock with a $22.00 price target.

 See today’s analyst top recommended stocks >>